foundersandcoders/Node-Shell-Workshop/README.md

 `ls`

-Try using `ls` from the root of this repo to see what it looks like.
+Try using `ls` in one of the folders of this repo to see what it looks like.

 Inside `ls.js` write a program that when called like this from the terminal `node path_to_ls.js` will output the names of all the files and directories in the directory you called from to the terminal.